 IN AN EMERGENCY

-It is important that you understand, prior to your departure, the coverage details and limitations of your health insurance plans while you are away.
-This pertains to both the McGill Supplemental Health Plan Emergency Travel Assistance benefit and the Quebec Health Insurance Plan (RAMQ).
+It is critical that you understand, prior to your departure, the coverage details and limitations of your health insurance plans while you are away.
+This pertains to both the McGill Supplemental Health Plan Emergency Travel Assistance benefit and the Quebec Health Insurance Plan (RAMQ):

 Make sure you are covered!
 Check Important - RAMQ Travel Restrictions before you travel.

 (Note: This plan does not include cancellation insurance or coverage for lost luggage.)

 What is a medical emergency?

 A Medical Emergency occurs when an insured person requires immediate medical attention due to or related to:

 - A sudden, unforeseen and unexpected injury, or a new medical condition which begins while an insured person is travelling outside their province of residence.

 - A previously identified medical condition that was medically stable at the time of departure from the insured person's province of residence.

 - A medical emergency no longer exits when, in the opinion of the attending physician and supporting medical evidence, the insured person is able to return to their province of residence.